redlibrarian/redlibrarian.github.io/_posts/2017-07-28-yoga-materialism-dialectics.markdown

 image: /assets/images/mandolin.jpg
 ---

+*Caveat: The dharma that can be spoken is no dharma at all.*

 I've been thinking/reading a lot about dialectics lately, especially the relationship between Hegel's idealist dialectic and the materialist dialectic of Marx and Engels.
 But I've also been doing a lot of yoga -